ibm-garage-cph/bookinfo-details/activity2/README.md

    oc apply -f openshift/deployment.yaml oc apply -f openshift/service.yaml
    ```
 8. Temporarily create an external route to the bookinfo-details-v2 service in order to verify that metrics are properly exposed.
+(Or do a port-forwarding, but remember to cleanup the route if created :-) )

     ```sh
     oc expose svc details-v2